 Even when the Performance Schema is disabled, it continues to populate the global_variables, session_variables, global_status, and session_status tables.
-This occurs as necessary to permit the results for the SHOW VARIABLES and SHOW STATUS statements to be drawn from those tables, depending on the setting of the show_compatibiliy_56 system variable.
+This occurs as necessary to permit the results for the SHOW VARIABLES and SHOW STATUS statements to be drawn from those tables.
+The Performance Schema also populates some of the replication tables when disabled.